 Big Bad: Competitors feared being in the arena with Killalot as a rolling hazard, and with good reason.

 Black Knight: All that was missing was a coat of black paint.

 Blood Knight: His operators honored the spirit of the trope by having some spectacularly impressive moments in the arena whenever someone decided to fight him.
-If you outweighed your opponents by a factor of five you would let them swing away for your amusement too.
+If you outweighed your opponents by a factor of five and had toughness to match you would let them swing away for your amusement too.

 Awesome, but Impractical: The saw was originally on a ferocious-looking swinging arm, but didn't actually work.
 In series 3 it was revamped so it did work, and the saw mechanism was now far more compact.

 Frankenstein's Monster: Chris Reynolds, who built the original House Robots, suggested Dead Metal was created when a bunch of junk parts came to life and fused together.